Since February, Michelle Obama has focused our national attention on ways to end childhood obesity.

 Psychoneuroimmunology is pivotal in this.

-NICABM’s teleseminar series, Clinical Applications of Mind Body Medicine: New Thinking About Stress and the Remarkable Power of PNI focuses on emotional, neurological, and immunological interconnections that can give your treatments a new direction.
+NICABM’s Mind/Body Courses focuses on emotional, neurological, and immunological interconnections that can give your treatments a new direction.

 In developing this series, we used as case studies some of the conditions that best illustrate the interplay of these complex interactions – what can develop when balance is interrupted.